serenita-org/vero/docs/docs/introduction/risks.md

 ## Key Security

-Vero never has direct access to validator private keys.
+Vero, by design, **never** has direct access to validator private keys.
-It can only request the remote signer to sign data using those keys, which the remote signer will refuse if the data to be signed would result in a slashable offense.

 ## Bugs